 Waterdown is favoured with three memorials within its boundaries - Memorial Hall, built to honour the memory of World War l veterans, Memorial Park, created and given to the Town to honour those serving in World War II.
 The third memorial, a traditional cenotaph in front of the Legion, was erected in 1985.
 Waterdown is also home to what is left of a World War I war trophy - the 1916 German Howitzer was originally to be placed in front of Memorial Hall.
 Though most of the artillery piece has been lost to time, the barrel remains at Sealey Park.

-Our November display features artifacts from the two most recognised conflicts of the last century – World War I, and World War II.
+Our November display featured artifacts from the two most recognised conflicts of the last century - World War I, and World War II.
 Thanks goes to members who loaned items to make this display possible.
 Canadians have served diligently in both times of conflict and peace, and while our display does not feature items from other, less celebrated conflicts, Remembrance Day is for all of those who served, where or when required.

 This year, 2021, marks the 100th anniversary of the poppy worn as a symbol of remembrance.
 Many know of the iconic poem "In Flanders Fields" by John McCrae, but the story of the poppy and how it became a universal symbol of remembrance and sacrifice is more than one poem.